AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is a multi-tenant enterprise platform designed to centralize and optimize business operations across various domains including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
-Its core purpose is to enhance efficiency, market responsiveness, and strategic decision-making through a fully integrated solution.
-The platform leverages advanced AI for workflow automation, intelligent routing, and incorporates an AI Voice Agent System to deliver a comprehensive and integrated business management experience.
+W3 Suite is a multi-tenant enterprise platform designed to centralize and optimize business operations across various modules, including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
+Its core purpose is to enhance operational efficiency, market responsiveness, and strategic decision-making through an integrated solution.
+The platform leverages advanced AI for workflow automation, intelligent routing, and an AI Voice Agent System, providing a comprehensive business management experience.

 # User Preferences
 - Preferred communication style: Simple, everyday language